Local supplier with a long history

 Additionally, Hellestad Sandtak specified a mixer with a minimum batch size of 1.85 m3 (2,4 yards) which Cobra C80 could easily provide.

-Steely project management / Project management of steel
+Project management of steel

-Commissioning of the Cobra C80 took only 6 days including plant enclosure and agregate and water heating system.
+Commissioning of the Cobra C80 took only 6 days including plant enclosure and aggregate and water heating system.
 Then testing of the batch control system started.
 Technically, the Cobra C80 plant filled all the requirements Hellestad Sandtak had specified at the start.

 “The pocket conveyor, which lifts aggregate into the immediate container, operates well,” says Olav Hellekås, CEO of Hellestad Sandtak AS.